gurijalaram/TestRailReporting/README.md

    * security users collection
    * common users collection

-   Each collection has a copy of this list and after getting the user, this user will be removed from collection copy
+   Each collection has a copy of this list and after getting the user, this user will be pushed to the end of the queue

    **Example:**
-   - security collection - user1, user2
+   - security collection - user1, user2, user3
-   - common collection - user1, user2
+   - common collection - user1, user2, user3

    after getting the security user

-   - security collection - user2
+   - security collection - user2, user3, user1
-   - common collection - user1, user2
+   - common collection - user1, user2, user3

    **Example of execution API in code** :
    - to receive common user use: `UserUtil.getUser()`